 Furthermore, our expenses are either our rent or mortgage, groceries, monthly subscriptions, and the list goes on.
 Small purchases add up without you realizing it, so try to spend on only the necessities, and you’ll manage to save up.

-You need to track your spending by either writing your purchases down or by using a free Top Money Management Apps To Help You Manage Your Money
+You need to track your spending by either writing your purchases down or by using a money saving app.

 2. Learn to Budget